-(Other locks you shouldn’t trust: locks with cylindrical keys, cheap hardware store chains, big thick expensive cable locks that seem like they should be secure…but aren’t.)
+- big thick expensive cable locks that seem like they should be secure but sadly aren’t.

 Lock up the expensive stuff.

-It’s tough to lock up everything on your bike, but you should at least lock up the bike itself as this photo illustrates.
+It’s tough to lock up everything on your bike, but you should at least lock up the bike itself as the photo above illustrates.
 When locking up, prioritize the items you want to keep.
+A good rule of thumb is to lock up anything that can be easily removed from your bike.
 That usually means the frame and at least one wheel.
-Don’t forget about those lights, pumps, and cyclecomputers, either.
+Also, don’t forget about those lights, pumps, and cycle computers, either.
+You don’t want to leave any of those items unattended on your bicycle.
 Lights, with their handy AA and AAA batteries, tend to disappear very quickly downtown.

 Beware of quick releases.

-Quick-releases — those little levers that make it easy to remove your wheels and seatpost — are great if you find yourself removing your wheels and seatpost frequently.
+Quick-releases – those little levers that make it easy to remove your wheels and seatpost – are great if you find yourself removing your wheels and seat post frequently.
 There’s a reason, though, why most European city bikes don’t have them: they make it really easy for thieves to steal your wheels, seatpost, and saddle.
 Consider replacing your quick release “skewers” with a secure system like the one made by Pitlock.
 It’s easy and worthwhile to replace the seatpost quick-release with a bolt (see photo above).
-Otherwise, plan on locking up your wheels or risk having them stolen.
+Otherwise, plan on locking up your wheels to prevent having them stolen.

 A note about bolt-on wheels.

 Many bikes, particularly cheaper bikes, cruisers, BMX bikes, european city bikes, and fixed-gear bikes have their wheels secured with 15mm nuts.
-On cheaper bikes, it’s generally considered safe in Portland to consider these wheels “locked up,” but in reality, all a thief needs is a 15mm wrench.
-I carry one in my bag.
-They’re not hard to find.
-So if you’ve got a hot new track bike with a $2000 wheelset, before imitating a messenger and locking up just the frame with your mini u-lock, keep in mind the fact that most messengers don’t leave their bikes locked up for long during the workday.
+On cheaper bikes, it’s generally considered safe in Portland to consider these wheels “locked up,” (i.e., not locked through the wheel) but in reality, all a thief needs is a 15mm wrench.
+I carry one in my bag (and I’m not the only one!) and I’m not a bike thief.
+So if you’ve got a new track bike with a $2000 wheel set, before imitating a messenger biker and locking up just the frame with your mini u-lock, keep in mind the fact that most messengers don’t leave their bikes locked up for long during the workday.
 If you want those wheels to stick around, you should lock them up.

 Which wheel to lock up?

 Some say you should lock your front wheel because it’s “easier to steal.”
 Others say you should lock the rear because it’s worth more.
 I fall decidedly in the latter camp.
-With quick releases, front wheels take 6 seconds to remove while rear wheels take 7 and they’re more difficult and expensive to replace.
+With quick releases, front wheels take 6 seconds to remove while rear wheels take 7.
+Your rear wheel is more difficult and expensive to replace.
 What’s more, it’s easy to lock up a rear wheel and frame with even the smallest u-lock (see next entry).
 Note in the picture above: the bike on the left’s rear wheel has been stolen and the front wheel has been released, but it’s locked.
 Interesting to note that the bike on the right only has its frame locked despite the obvious evidence of wheel thieves operating nearby.

 Locking up a lot with a little.

-These extra inches come in very handy when you are locking to something thick or if you have big tires and/or fenders.
+These extra inches are useful when you are locking to something thick or if you have big tires and/or fenders.
 It is possible, though, to lock up a skinny-tired road bike this way using a mini-u-lock.

 Know the serial number for your bike.

 Write it down.
 Now.
 Grab a pen and paper, step away from this computer, go to your bike, peruse the frame around your bottom bracket for the serial number, write it down along with the make and model of your bike, and then put it someplace you’ll never forget (like your freezer) and email the info to yourself.
-You can even write it down on this nice City of Portland form.
+You can even write it down on this nice City of Portland form or register your bike with Project 529.
 Without this information, it is nearly impossible to get a stolen bike back through the police.